mconlon17/simple-vivo-book/writing_definitions.md

 Round tripping is the ability to get data from VIVO to a spreadsheet, edit that spreadsheet and use the same definition to update VIVO.
 You can also start from the update -- adding new data to VIVO, and then using the same definition to get the data from VIVO.

 In this chapter we will see simple examples first.
 You should try these simple examples.
 And you should check your work.
-See [The-Pump-Definition-File.md] for a reference of definition file features.
+See ()[The-Pump-Definition-File.md] for a reference of definition file features.

-## The basic structure of definition files
+## A simple definition file

 ## Writing an entity_def
 ## Writing a simple column_def